Background

 • Existing processes may not meet the requirements of the act.
 It is likely that more detailed notices will need to be served, setting out the evidence for ending the tenancy, even under the provisions for supported accommodation.

-• Rent increases require 2-months notice.
+• Rent increases require two-months notice.
 This may mean supported housing providers need to agree rent and service charges with Housing Benefit departments earlier in order to give the 2-months notice needed.

 • It is likely that supported housing providers will have to sign up to the PRS Landlord Ombudsman.
 However it is unclear, given the upcoming Supported Housing (Regulatory Oversight) Act provisions, if providers will also need to ensure their properties are on the new the PRS Database.